Amazon RDS PostgreSQL

 -

-Log into your Amazon RDS PostgreSQL database as a user with
+Connect to your Amazon Aurora PostgreSQL database instance as a root user with an SQL client tool, such as psql.

-Enter the following commands to give accesses to the database user:
+Run the following commands to grant privileges to the database user:

-GRANT CONNECT ON DATABASE <database_name> TO <database_username>; GRANT USAGE ON SCHEMA <schema_name> TO <database_username>; GRANT SELECT ON DATABASE <database_name> TO <database_username>;
+GRANT CONNECT ON DATABASE <database_name> TO <database_username>; GRANT USAGE ON SCHEMA <schema_name> TO <database_username>; GRANT SELECT ON ALL TABLES IN SCHEMA <schema_name> to <database_username>;

 -